Biden visits North Carolina, a state he hopes to win in November, to promote internet access

 Biden said the work his administration is doing in North Carolina, on high-speed internet, infrastructure and more, is happening in communities across the country, regardless of the politics.

 ''What we're doing here in North Carolina is one piece of a much bigger story," he said.
-He said he was keeping his promise to be a president for all America, whether you voted for me or not."
+Biden said he was keeping his promise "to be a president for all America, whether you voted for me or not."

 Biden talked about all the people who need high-speed internet because they work from home, businesses who need it to reach customers and students who need to do their school work.